 Two additional details highlighted here are the idea that you can pin your partner by dropping your forearm into their sternum, thus immobilizing them; and the idea that you need to watch out for the safety of your own elbow while setting up the choke.
 Both of these are fixed in essentially the same way: with the aforementioned elbow/forearm drop.
 Additionally, once you have the grips in place, it really doesn't matter if your partner bridges and gets on top (just be sure both grips are in place before you allow this to happen).

 A "bonus technique" of sorts is the "scrape" from mount.
 If you have your first hand in the collar, but find that your partner is tucking their chin to avoid the second hand from coming in, instead of going across their face (and not making you many friends in the process), try sliding your elbow across the mat on the same side as where your choking hand will end up.
 In this manner, you can turn your partner's face away, allowing you enough space to get the second hand in to finish the choke.

 Which Is Easier?

 Collar chokes were absolutely taught early on in judo for me.
 I was first exposed to the X-choke concept around 1997, but I've constantly added details and adjustments to my own choking game since then, virtually every year adding some new key detail I was missing.
-Suffice it to say, these techniques have a lot of nuance, and are worthy of further study over time.
-Fortunately, jiu jitsu is a lifetime journey, so there's plenty of time ahead to become more proficient.
+Suffice it to say, these techniques have a lot of nuances, and are worthy of further study over time.
+Fortunately, jiu-jitsu is a lifetime journey, so there's plenty of time ahead to become more proficient.
 As always, if you've been able to execute any of these techniques at your gym or in competition, please let me know!